 In addition, the use of free CMMS software generally requires many settings, for which you may need time or even an external service provider.
 However, the major thing missing with this kind of solutions is support.

-Compared to free CMMS, charged solutions have many advantages.
+Compared to free softwares, charged CMMS solutions have many advantages.
 Their real cost is often even lower in the end.

 Many features to manage maintenance